mclevey/computational-social-science/slides/_day-5-odd-bcm.md

 **Initialization**:

 - The model initializes with **N** agents, each placed randomly on a grid of size **grid_width x grid_height**.
-- Each agent’s opinion is initialized as a random value between -1 and 1.
+- Each agent's opinion is initialized as a random value between -1 and 1.
-- Agents are given a confidence bound, **ε**, which defines their bounded confidence interval.
+- Agents are given a confidence bound, **$\epsilon$**, which defines their bounded confidence interval.

 **Input Data**:

 - The model can be initialized with parameters loaded from an external YAML file.
-The parameters typically include the number of agents, the grid size, the confidence bound (**ε**), the maximum step size for agent movement, and the number of iterations.
+The parameters typically include the number of agents, the grid size, the confidence bound (**$\epsilon$**), the maximum step size for agent movement, and the number of iterations.

 **Submodels**: